Weird Science

 urban environment, extremely high level of light pollution

-Although the day featured moderate cloud cover, the sky cleared by evening, allowing for several hours of observation—particularly in the first half of the night.
+Although the day was partly cloudy, the sky cleared by evening, allowing for several hours of observation, especially during the first half of the night.
 As a result, I was able to capture Photo 1.

 When examining this beautiful nebula, one can indeed see a resemblance to a tulip (Tulipa sp.) in profile (Figure 1), complete with petals and containing numerous young, hot stars within.